 In conversation with Sarah Hepola

-Promotional Partner: The Dallas Institute of Humanities and Culture and the Women's Council of the Dallas Arboretum and Botanical Garden
+Promotional Partners: The Dallas Institute of Humanities and Culture and the Women's Council of the Dallas Arboretum and Botanical Garden

 In her new book One Hundred Daffodils: Finding Beauty, Grace, and Meaning When Things Fall Apart, award-winning Dallas landscape designer Rebecca Winn provides insight into overcoming the loneliness and vulnerability she experienced after the abrupt end of her 25-year marriage.

 One Hundred Daffodils explores Winn’s transformation—from struggling to overcome fear and hopelessness to transforming heartbreak into wholeness through communion with the divine in nature.
 Winn’s honest writing attests to the universality of self-doubt, and shows how her unique path of healing—with ventures into global spirituality and Jungian psychology—resolved her broken relationship with herself.